FanatiQS/EcmaScript-WebSocketServer/README.md

 * WebSocket extensions
 * WebSocket protocols
 * WebSocket payload lengths of 32 bit or longer (bit shifting in javascript can not work on number larger than 32 bit)
-* Payload for close and ping frames, both incoming and outgoing
+* Payload for making ping frames
-* Setting HTTP headers for response, so cookies are not supported

-* HTTP 404 displays blank page
-* No support for binary frames (this would be super easy to add though, let me know if anyone wants it)
+* No support for binary frames (this would be super easy to add though)
-* No support for responding to ping requests from clients (would be super easy to add)

 The purpose of this library is not to make the best WebSocket server library for Node or any specific environment.
 Instead, the idea is to have a WebSocket server library that works in any environment and only requires accesss to a TCP or HTTP socket.
 Since all socket handling is done in javascript, code using this library would therefore be easier to implement in multiple environments and would also act the same in every environment.